2bibliotheques/2bibliotheques.github.io/resources.md

 [A Short Walk Through the Shawmut](https://www.johnhansonmitchell.com/pages/essays/fall2004.html)

 ### Documentaries and Videos
-[Just Eat It: A Food Waste Story](https://www.foodwastemovie.com/) - After watching this documentary in a high school global foods class, the way in which I use food has changed for the rest of my life.
-This film attests to a problem that reflects the worst excesses of American culture through a problem that need not exist.
+[Just Eat It: A Food Waste Story](https://www.foodwastemovie.com/) - After watching this documentary in a high school global foods class, the way in which I consume and conserve food has been changed for the rest of my life.
+This film attests to perhaps one of the worst excesses of American culture through a problem that should not exist.

 [The Fallen of World War II]( https://youtu.be/DwKPFT-RioU?si=69_ET6Jmyb7Y-AB9) – This is a remarkably striking video that puts the deadliest conflict in human history into perspective.